jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

-This next steps does two things.
-It creates a NLTK "Text" from the tokens, which allows us to preform a range of other NLTK functions.
+This next steps creates a NLTK "Text" from the tokens, which is a more complicated data structure than the simple list of tokens and allows us to preform a range of other NLTK functions below.
+You will not see the results and when you ask it to display the contents of text between 500 and 600 it looks identical to the list of tokens.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 >>>text = nltk.Text(tokens)
+>>>text[500:600]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~